Questions?

 No. You can pick which Distance Calculus course you wish to take, and just take that one.

 For example, you may have completed Calculus I and Calculus II at your home college/university/school, and you wish to take Calculus III via Distance Calculus.
 This is definitely OK.
-We need only to verify you have completed these prerequisite courses to enroll you in Calculus III via Distance Calculus.
+We need only to verify you have completed these prerequisite courses to enroll you in Multivariable Calculus via Distance Calculus.

 • Is credit earned in these distance courses transferrable?